Sweets & Dessert

 1. Thank you so much, Nancy!
 They’re so easy; I hope you love them!

-5. I love sugar cookies!
-These look so buttery, melt-in-your-mouth and so delicious!
-Can’t wait to try this recipe!5 stars
+6. I loved these sugar cookies!
+So buttery, melt-in-your-mouth and so delicious.
+Can’t wait to make these again!5 stars

 1. Thank you so much Brian!
 I agree, no nonsense cookies are my jam!